chrisbutler/meteor-postmessage/README.markdown

 simple-postMessage enables simple and easy `window.postMessage()` communication in browsers that support the HTML5 API (FF3+, Safari 4+, IE8+), while falling back to a `document.location.hash` communication method for all other browsers (IE6 and IE7 mainly).

-*simple-postMessage uses `JSON.parse/stringify()` to post/receive JavaScript objects as message on IE9 and IE8 (although, IE8 compat. mode has no JSON and you'll need [Crockford's json.js](https://github.com/douglascrockford/JSON-js) to support it).*
+*simple-postMessage uses `JSON.parse/stringify()` to post/receive JavaScript objects as message on IE9 and IE8 (although, IE8 compat. mode has no JSON and you'll need [Crockford's json.js](https://github.com/douglascrockford/JSON-js) to optionally support it).*

 *simple-postMessage uses `encode/decodeURIComponent()` to send safe messages on older browsers (and fixes Mozilla's "+" problem).*